FeepingCreature/feepingcreature.github.com/oop.md

 Object.
 It can't be, say, at the end of the class since then adding new members would move the vtable pointer around and break the LSP.

-Conversely, **anything we add to a superclass in the creation of a subclass must appear "beneath" all the data that describes the superclass**.
+Conversely, **[rule LSP] anything we add to a superclass in the creation of a subclass must appear "beneath" all the data that describes the superclass**.

 Read that again, it's important.
-The strong LSP says we cannot mess, or shift around, any data that "belongs to" the superclass.
+The strong LSP says we cannot mess with, or shift around, any data that "belongs to" the superclass.
 That goes for object data but also for vtable data, no matter whether it's stored inside the object or in a separate classinfo structure that the object points to.
 You can do it either way, of course, but I'd strongly recommend using a separate classinfo structure, since it's pointless